Stage 4 Pancreatic Cancer Survival

 Steve and Joannie decided to go with Dr. Nagourney’s course of treatment.
 It made the most sense to them and has been the right decision.
 “It was nice to be offered some hope and a realistic representation of my chances of survival,” said Steve.

-It has been five years since the diagnosis and they are enjoying their lives together.
+It has been five years since the Stage 4 pancreatic cancer diagnosis and they are enjoying their lives together.
 “We feel completely blessed for every minute,” said Joannie.
 “In the beginning it was not a good prognosis, but things did turn around and I’m here today to talk about it,” said Steve.